-With the U.S. economy supporting over 156 million workers, unemployment levels are now at a record low not seen in over 17 years.
+With the U.S. economy supporting over 167 million workers, unemployment levels are low and stable, averaging between 3.5 and 3.7 percent over the past year.
 While that’s great for our economy, it strains resources and creates challenges to find, recruit and retain talent.

 Strong salary, benefit and signing offers tempt employees to jump ship.
 Turnover and recruitment are expensive.
 So, just how do you keep the right talent at the table?

 Do you know talent when you see it?

 The first step is the ability to see talent.
 And for most of us, this can be quite a challenging task.
 What we “see” as talent is usually a similarity or imitation of our own talent.
 It is difficult to observe another’s behavior that is different or unusual and categorize it as “talent.”